NORTHFIELD CITY BOARD OF EDUCATION FILE CODE: 2131

 Northfield, New Jersey X Monitored

 Policy X Other Reasons

-The Northfield Board of Education, in compliance with state law, will evaluate the Superintendent at least annually.
+The Northfield City Board of Education, in compliance with state law, will evaluate the Superintendent at least annually.
 Each evaluation shall be in writing, a copy shall be provided to the Superintendent and the Superintendent and the board shall meet to discuss the findings.
-The evaluations shall be based upon the goals and objectives of the district, the responsibilities of the Superintendent and such other criteria as the State Board of Education shall by regulation prescribe.
+The evaluations shall be based upon the goals and objectives of the district, the responsibilities of the Superintendent and such other criteria as the State Board of Education may by regulation prescribe.